2020 London Marathon: Background

 The 2020 London Marathon was originally scheduled to be held on 26 April but was postponed until 4 October due to the COVID-19 pandemic.
 It was the first London Marathon to be run in the autumn.
 On 6 August, it was confirmed that the marathon would go ahead as an elite-only race, with the mass participation event cancelled.
 Fields of around 30–40 athletes competed for each title.
 It was the first time that the London Marathon was solely an elite-only event.
 Due to the COVID-19 pandemic, the race was run without spectators, in a biosecure environment.
 All athletes were tested for COVID-19 multiple times before the race, and wore face coverings and observed social distancing when not competing.
 All competitors and event co-ordinators wore a "bump" device which alerted them if they got too close to other people.

 As a result of the need for a biosecure environment, the race did not follow its traditional route.
 Instead, the 2020 London Marathon consisted of 19 laps of length 2.15 km around St James's Park, followed by 1,345 m along The Mall, following the finish line of the traditional London Marathon course.
 The circuits took in The Mall, Horse Guards Parade, Birdcage Walk and Buckingham Palace.
 The area around St James's Park was closed to prohibit spectators from attending.

 The prize money for winners of the 2020 London Marathon was 50 per cent lower than in 2019.
 For the first time, there was separate prize money awarded to the highest finishing British athletes in the race.
 The winner's prize money was US$30,000.
 British competitors who achieved the Olympic qualifying standard at the 2020 London Marathon would have their time count towards the qualification criteria at the delayed 2020 Summer Olympics in Tokyo in 2021.
 Before both events were postponed, the London Marathon had been scheduled to be used as the British trial event to determine qualification for the 2020 Olympics.

 The 2021 London Marathon was postponed from April until October 2021, to maximise the chance of being able to hold a mass participation event.

 Competitors

-The women's race included 2019 winner and current marathon world record holder Brigid Kosgei, 2018 winner Vivian Cheruiyot, as well as Ruth Chepng'etich, Roza Dereje, and Valary Jemeli Aiyabei, all of whom had personal best times under 2:20.
+The women's race included 2019 winner and then marathon world record holder Brigid Kosgei, 2018 winner Vivian Cheruiyot, as well as Ruth Chepng'etich, Roza Dereje, and Valary Jemeli Aiyabei, all of whom had personal best times under 2:20.
 Ethiopian Degitu Azimeraw was scheduled to race, but withdrew after testing positive for COVID-19.